yuchingho/University/Events/15.01.26 to 15.01.28 - Global Game Jam Glasgow Caledonian/README.md

 This was my first Game Jam and it was quite an experience - I arrived ahead of registration time and watched as people brought in desktops, multiple screens, food and onesies.
 This made me feel quite unprepared as I only had a laptop, money and sleeping bag :sweat_smile:

 This was the [keynote video](https://www.youtube.com/watch?v=NVl8o85YGNE) and the [theme announcement](https://www.youtube.com/watch?v=N1W5VxdNyNk).
 The theme was "What will you do?" and after brainstorming, my team came up with the idea of controlling a falling person from a plane and try surviving.
 Our group finished the game "Splat" and uploaded the source files onto the [Global Game Jam site](https://globalgamejam.org/2015/games/splat-0).

-The executable file to play this game is [in a seperate repository](https://github.com/yuchingho/Splat).
+A [seperate repository](https://github.com/yuchingho/Splat) contains the Unity project and executable file to play the game.